introduction to our fishing

 River Dikler

-As well as being the name of a famous racehorse, the Dikler is a lovely spring-fed wild trout stream that rises above Donnington brewery before flowing through Upper and Lower Swell and eventually joining the Windrush just below Bourton-on-the-Water.
+The Dikler is a lovely spring-fed wild trout stream that rises above Donnington brewery before flowing through Upper and Lower Swell and eventually joining the Windrush just below Bourton-on-the-Water.

 Fly life is excellent and this stream offers great dry fly fishing for beautifully marked and free-rising wild trout.